Smooth solutions to the chord log-Minkowski problem: Boundary regularity of the Riesz potential

 \subsection{H\"older regularity of $N_a$ for $a>0$}

-The fact that Riesz potential is locally H\"older continuous for $z\in\R^n$ is well known, from which the boundary's H\"older continuity follows directly.
-For readers' convenience and later using in the rest of this paper, we here provide a complete proof.
+The local H\"older continuity of the Riesz potential for $z\in\R^n$ is well known, from which the boundary's H\"older continuity follows directly.
+For the readers' convenience and later using in the rest of this paper, here we provide a complete proof.